Alta–Aurelia Community School District

-Alta–Aurelia Community School District is a public school district with offices in Alta and Aurelia in Iowa.
+Alta–Aurelia Community School District is a rural public school district with offices in Alta and Aurelia in Iowa.

 The district, which serves Alta and Aurelia, covers sections of Buena Vista and Cherokee counties, with a very small section in Sac County.

 It was created on July 1, 2018, as the merger of the Alta Community School District and the Aurelia Community School District, though they had previously shared high school sports.
 The merger was approved 178–55 in Aurelia and 257–8 in Alta during a September 2017 election.